trevino200/Mastering-Kubernetes/Provision-the-KPI-infrastructure.md

 ```

-## Distribute the Certificates
+## Distribute the following certificates to all master nodes using scp :.

-Copy the appropriate certificates and private keys to each controller instance:

 ```
 for instance in master-1 master-2; do